Paris knife attack: what we know - Journal du Cameroun

 What happened?

-Two witnesses and a judicial source said the man was shouting “Allahu Akbar (God is greatest) during the attack.
+Two witnesses and a judicial source said the man was shouting “Allahu akbar” (God is Great) during the attack.

 Many described scenes of panic as Parisians realised a potential terror attack was underway in a city that has been hit by multiple deadly jihadist assaults in recent years.